binbashar/le-ref-architecture-doc/docs/how-it-works/security/services.md

     - [x] ![aws-service](../../assets/images/icons/aws-emojipack/SecurityIdentityCompliance_AWSWAF.png){: style="width:30px"}
         **AWS Web Application Firewall:** Optional but if not used, it is recommended that a similar service is used, such as Cloudflare.
-When paired to an Application Load Balancer or Cloudfront distribution, it checks incoming requests to detect and block OWAPS Top10 attacks, such as SQL injection, XSS and others.
+When paired to an Application Load Balancer or Cloudfront distribution, it checks incoming requests to detect and block OWASP Top10 attacks, such as SQL injection, XSS and others.
     - [x] ![aws-service](../../assets/images/icons/aws-emojipack/SecurityIdentityCompliance_AmazonInspector.png){: style="width:30px"}
         **AWS Inspector:**  Is an automated security assessment service that helps improve the security and compliance of infrastructure and applications deployed on AWS.